During office hours

 The Institute for Research in Applicable Computing (IRAC) has four Research Centres which work in a coordinated way, concentrating on their own specialised fields, while sharing staff and expertise as required by the situation:

 The Institute has a strong record in collaborative research with academic partners at Oxford, Imperial College, UCL, Warwick, Sheffield, King's College, Stanford, UPenn, ETHZ, EPFL and many others, both in the UK and overseas.
 The collaborations are mainly sponsored by external funds.
 IRAC has led and has been engaged in 26 research projects funded by the European Commission, EPSRC, RAEng and Leverhulme Trust in the recent 5 years, generating a total of nearly £5 million research income.
-IRAC has recently celebrated its first EC H2020 success with a project that will start from early 2015.
+IRAC has recently celebrated its first EC H2020 success with a project that was started early 2015.

 The Institute supports research links with industry and has had a wide range of research and development projects with companies, including Google, AMD, Huawei, NVIDIA, Maxeler and local SMEs that are mainly funded by EPSRC CASE and KTP awards.